Last Updated on September 12, 2022 by Heally

 Fall is here!
 That means that there are a whole host of delicious, healthy, Fall season foods for you to incorporate into your diet.

-While most produce can be grown somewhere in the world at all times of the year, choosing local seasonal produce delivers a number of benefits.
+While most products can be grown somewhere in the world at all times of the year, choosing local seasonal produce delivers several benefits.

 Choosing to buy local seasonal produce is beneficial because:

 - Buying seasonally supports local farmers and businesses, bolstering the local economy and promoting job growth.

 - Seasonal produce tastes better.
 You can buy many types of produce throughout the year, but fruits and veggies taste their best when they are in season and fresh off the vine.

 - Buying seasonal foods helps us reduce our carbon footprint.
 Local foods don’t have to be frozen, loaded onto a semi-truck, and shipped across the country or even internationally.

 - Local seasonal produce is typically more nutritious because local produce is more likely to be allowed to ripen naturally and be grown with care, compared to larger national farming operations.